Marisacmd/tondev-solidity-wallet/README.md

 # tondev-solidity-wallet
-A very basic wallet functional to deploy in the test blockchain network
+The very basic wallet functional to deploy within the Freeton test blockchain network